 Whaling emails, or spear-phishing emails targeting high-level executives, masquerade as a critical business email from a legitimate person of authority.
 These emails play on our respect for these individuals and take advantage of the lack of formality that sometimes accompanies their requests.

 17. Sent to Controller "From" Their CEO (Also CCing Their Accountant)

 All It Takes is One Click

-While some phishing emails attempt to get you to hand over sensitive information, others only need one click to give the hacker access to your secure systems.
+Many phishing emails only need one click to give the hacker access to your otherwise secure systems.
 If you've recently clicked on a sensitive email or want to protect your company and employees from phishing, contact EDTS Cyber today.